-The Holiday 'Health Check': Adult Children Can Help Aging Parents
+The Holiday 'Health Check': Early Signs of Health Issues in Aging Parents

 Parents reaching their mid-70s and beyond may benefit from a little extra attention from their visiting children during the holidays.

 According to Dr. Steve Barczi, a geriatrician and associate professor of medicine at the University of Wisconsin School of Medicine and Public Health, adults who live far away from their parents and infrequently see them might notice changes in their health, and discussing them sensitively can help prevent problems down the road.

 "A whole host of health problems may gradually start to develop and cause challenges," he says.
 "A person may not have just one or two medical problems, but eight or 10."

 One common condition most of us have never heard of is sarcopenia, which leads to shrinking muscle mass in older adults.
 Loss of muscle increases the risk of falling, problems with swallowing and choking, and sleep apnea, which can be related to changes in throat muscles that maintain breathing at night.
 Barczi suggests the following:

 - Watch elderly parents as they arise from a chair and then walk, especially climbing up and down steps, to make sure they have proper balance and to look for unsteady walking patterns that could increase their risk for falling.
 According to the Centers for Disease Control and Prevention (CDC), 20 to 30 percent of people who fall suffer injuries such as lacerations, hip fractures or head traumas.
 If your parents become injured, they may have difficult living independently.

 - Observe if they choke on food or have problems swallowing

 - Talk with them about their sleeping habits and how rested they feel upon awakening in the morning if it appears they are tired.
 Sleep education, medications or devices such as CPAP might be helpful.